Blanckfield History, Family Crest & Coats of Arms

 Early History of the Blanckfield family

-Another 207 words (15 lines of text) covering the years 1510, 1600, 1538, 1172 and 1620 are included under the topic Early Blanckfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blanckfield research.
+Another 104 words (7 lines of text) covering the years 1510, 1600, 1538, 1172 and 1620 are included under the topic Early Blanckfield History in all our PDF Extended History products and printed products wherever possible.

 Blanckfield Spelling Variations